 The following sets forth information regarding our non-director executive officers as of the date of this proxy statement.
-For information regarding Brian E. Mueller, our Chairman and our Chief Executive Officer and President of Grand Canyon University, see "Proposal No. 1 - Election of Directors - Directors and Director Nominees."
+For information regarding Brian E. Mueller, our Chairman and our Chief Executive Officer, see "Proposal No. 1 - Election of Directors - Directors and Director Nominees."